Best Christmas gift for overseas family and friends

 Foreign Exchange specialist.

-Boutique International Money Transfer (IMT) specialists provide a cheap way for Aussies to send money overseas by applying lower margins on exchange rates and charging lower fees compared to major banks.
+International Money Transfer (IMT) specialists provide an easy way for Aussies to send money overseas by applying lower margins on exchange rates and charging lower fees compared to major banks.
 Your AUD is exchanged into the currency of your choice, and the funds get deposited directly into your recipient’s account.

 Pros: Competitive exchange rates